hggmarks/dotfiles/README.md

 # dotfiles
-My config/dotfiles for nvim and other nerd things
+My config/dotfiles for nvim and other nerd terminal (TUI) things